rithviksukhavasi1010-commits/azure-powerbi-project/README.md

 └── README.md

+---

-Screenshots
+# Screenshots

-Screenshots of dashboards and project workflow are available in the Screenshots folder.
+Dashboard screenshots and workflow images are available in the Screenshots folder.

+---

-Conclusion
+# Conclusion
 This project demonstrates a complete cloud-based analytics workflow using Azure SQL Database and Power BI.
-The dashboard provides business insights into retail brand performance, pricing, discounts, and profitability through interactive visualizations and reporting solutions.
+The dashboard provides actionable insights into retail brand performance, discounts, pricing, and profitability through interactive business intelligence reporting and visualization techniques.

-update [dbo].[Men+Tshirt (1)]
-set
-sale_price = trim(replace(cast(original_price as varcharmax)),?,))
-where sale price like
-%%*